sudarshan070/frontend-dev-sarathi/javascript/js_method/array_method/index.md

 ### Array.flat()

+The flat() method creates a new array with all sub-array elements concatenated into it recursively up to the specified depth.

 ```js
 let arr = [89,12, 34, 74, 87, 90,[1,2,3]]
 console.log(arr.flat()) // [89, 12, 34, 74, 87, 90, 1, 2, 3]
 ```

 ### Array.includes()

+The includes() method determines whether an array includes a certain value among its entries, returning true or false as appropriate.

 ```js
 let newArr = ["Aniket", "Krushna", "Mayank", "Sachin", "Rohit", "Virat"]